shyamg090/MoodMovie/README.md

 ## Features

 - Browse popular and trending movies and TV shows.
-- Get detailed information about each movie or TV show, including ratings, release date and more.
+- Get detailed information about each movie or TV show, including ratings, release date, cast and crew and more.
 - Responsive design for a seamless experience on different devices.

 ## Demo